Friday, November 30, 2012

 Valley of Kings Tomb KV8 Open

-The tomb of Ramses II's thirteenth son King Merenptah is now open to visitors to the Valley of Kings.
-The tomb is one of the longest and biggest in the valley and has been closed for restorations for a number of years.
+The tomb of Ramses II's thirteenth son, King Merenptah, is now open to visitors in the Valley of Kings.
+The tomb is one of the longest and biggest in the valley and has been closed for restoration for a number of years.

 Photo: Hajor, Dec 2002